-> Dr. Daniel E. Careaga offers blepharoplasty, commonly known as eyelift surgery, at his state-of-the-art Careaga Plastic Surgery Center.
-Dr. Careaga’s full service plastic (cosmetic/aesthetic) services practice is conveniently located in the heart of Miami, Florida, minutes away from the Miami International Airport.
+Dr. Daniel E. Careaga and Dr. Paul D. Durand offer blepharoplasty, commonly known as eyelift surgery, at their state-of-the-art Careaga Plastic Surgery Center.
+Dr. Careaga’s and Dr. Durand’s full service plastic (cosmetic/aesthetic) surgery practice is conveniently located in the heart of Miami, Florida, minutes away from the Miami International Airport.

-> Since eyes are often referred to as “the window to the soul,” and are typically the very first thing we notice when we meet someone, it is important that your eyes reflect how you truly feel.
+Since eyes are often referred to as “the window to the soul,” and are typically the very first thing we notice when we meet someone, it is important that your eyes reflect how you truly feel.
 If your eyes have a tired and droopy appearance, they may not reflect your vibrant inner self or, in fact, your true age.

 As we age, the skin around the eyelids stretches, muscles weaken, and fat gathers over and under the eyes.
 This may cause sagging eyebrows, drooping upper lids, under-eye puffiness or bags, and dark circles.